DreaminDani/desandoval-blog/content/posts/2023-07-16_Bookmark-Beat-EP16.md

 slug: /bookmark-beat-ep16
 ---

 Hey y'all.
 It's been a couple months...
 Sorry for leaving you hanging!
-I've been busy [giving a talk at UXPA](/talks/uxpa2023), launching [a bunch](https://www.stemma.ai/blog-post/more-than-a-makeover-a-behind-the-scenes-look-at-stemmas-redesign) of [new features](https://www.stemma.ai/blog-post/diving-into-the-details-a-deeper-look-at-stemmas-redesign) at [Stemma.ai](https://www.stemma.ai/blog-post/stemma-makes-ai-discover-assistant-available-for-all-customers) and otherwise falling behind on my stack of bookmarks.
+I've been busy [giving a talk at UXPA](/talks/uxpa2023), launching [a bunch](https://dreamindani.com/archive/more-than-a-makeover-a-behind-the-scenes-look-at-stemmas-redesign) of new features and otherwise falling behind on my stack of bookmarks.

 Over the last two weeks, I caught up and I'd love to share a few snippets of what I've been reading...